 Third Beach was an excellent first backpacking experience for us.
 Another memorable early trip was an easy hike to the backside of Twin Lakes at the base of Winchester Mountain in the Mt.
 Baker–Snoqualmie National Forest.

 Though many people hike the 2.5-mile mining road up to the lakes, in mid-August we were able to drive it in our SUV.
 We parked, put on our packs and hiked about a mile in to the other side of the lakes where we set up camp.
 We had the place completely to ourselves!
 The lakes were beautiful — often with a mirrored view of Mt.
 Baker on their surface — but too cold for swimming.

 Because of the elevation, our campsite had patches of snow, which allowed us to bring luxuries like milk that we could keep cold, thanks to nature’s ice chest.
 A short walk from the campsite brought us to the edge of a ravine with incredible views stretching into British Columbia.

-mixed in some easy fun with the “work” of camping The next day, we packed out after a leisurely breakfast and headed for Mt.
+As always, we mixed in some easy fun with the “work” of camping The next day, we packed out after a leisurely breakfast and headed for Mt.
 Baker, where we played in the snow in our shorts and hiking boots and enjoyed a picnic lunch.

 It paid off.
 As our daughter grew, we were able to tackle more difficult and rewarding hikes and camping adventures — from the Olympic Peninsula to the red rocks of Utah.
 By middle school she was a seasoned pro, easily tackling her 8th-grade backpacking trips: a three-day jaunt on Mt.
 Rainier and an 18-mile trek down the Washington Coast.
 We were so proud to hear her teachers say what a “happy camper” she was.